isomerpages/moe-commonwealthsec/_admissions/Direct School Admission.md

 <h1>Direct School Admission</h1>
 <p><em>Updated 13 April 2026</em>
 </p>
-<p>Primary Six pupils may seek Direct School Admission into Commonwealth
+<p>Primary Six pupils may seek Direct School Admission (DSA) into Commonwealth
 Secondary School before the Secondary One Posting Exercise.
 The DSA application for entry into Commonwealth Secondary School in 2027 will commence on 6 May 2026.</p>
+<p>Students who are successfully admitted to the Commonwealth Secondary School
+via DSA are required to honour their&nbsp;commitment to the school, and participate in the activities related to the talent they are selected&nbsp;for during their four years in the school.</p>
 <h4>Admission Criteria</h4>
 <p><strong>Category 1: Performing Arts - Band, Choir, Modern Dance, Indian Dance, Drama</strong>
 </p>